fatihaydin9/rust-express/02-what-makes-rust-different.md

-# Chapter 2 — What Makes Rust Different
+# Chapter 2: What Makes Rust Different

 This chapter is an orientation map.
 It introduces ten important differences through small examples and points to the chapter that explains each one in depth.
 Read it before trying to translate familiar patterns directly into Rust syntax; that habit is the source of many early fights with the compiler.

-## 2.1 No garbage collector — ownership instead
+## 2.1 No garbage collector, ownership instead

 Most mainstream memory-safe languages reclaim memory with a runtime garbage collector.
 Rust instead tracks a single _owner_ for each value and inserts cleanup when that owner's scope